 Types of Internet Marketing

 The answer is testing.
-Before you invest too much into one internet marketing channel, you must test.
+Before you invest too much into one internet marketing platform or a particular social media channel, you must test.
 More specifically, you must run A/B tests.

 A/B testing means comparing two different versions of something (a web page for example) to see which one produces better results.